SICTCCS/PW-Manager-Android/README.md

     * Upon confirmation, remove the corresponding account data from the Firebase Realtime Database.
     * Ensure the `RecyclerView` updates immediately to reflect the deletion.
 * **Bonus:** Implement functionality to automatically fetch and display a relevant logo/image for the account based on its Name (e.g., search for "Netflix logo" if the name is "Netflix").
 You might need an external image loading library like `Glide` or `Picasso` and potentially a simple web search API or a predefined mapping.
+* **Bonus:** Include a copy button for the phone to copy the password to the clip board.

 ### 5. Filtering and Searching Accounts